fmcwradar/Microwave_Imaging/README.md

 In this repository you can find python scripts for microwave imaging using a vector network analyzer (VNA) and a frequency modulated continuous wave (FMCW) radar system.

+The FMCW radar system is realized with commercially available components.
+More details can be found in my publications (https://ieeexplore.ieee.org/document/10305102) and (https://ieeexplore.ieee.org/document/10590586).

 For the imaging with the vector network analyzer the delay-and-sum (DAS) beamforming algorithm is implemented.
 For the FMCW radar system the standard synthetic aperture radar (SAR) approach is used.
 However, both algorithms are ultimatively just the application of a matched filter.

 ## Imaging with VNA